itext/itext-python-example/README.md

   library.
 It includes subclasses, which wraps protected methods into overridable public ones.
 * Dependencies are taken from NuGet and dependency resolution is handled by the .NET Core SDK.
-To control the library version, modify package versions within `Directory.Packages.props`.
+To control the versions of the dependencies, modify them in `Directory.Packages.props`.
 * Only the following packages are included:
   * `itext`
   * `itext.bouncy-castle-adapter`
   * `itext.pdfhtml`
-* Current 9.1.0 build contains a bug, which prevent running iText with .NET Core under Python.NET.
-For now we have a workaround here with a binary patch.
+* Current 9.1.0 build contains a bug, which prevents running iText with .NET Core under Python.NET.
+For now, we have a workaround here with a binary patch.
+Patching is done with the `scripts/patch_itext_binaries.py` script.
-  Patch is done with the `scripts/patch_itext_binaries.py` script.
   So the `itext.io.dll` binary is not the same, as the one from NuGet.